 – Maura Allen, “Today’s West” | SouthwestArt Magazine

 I start each piece on location, looking directly into the sun.
 The wide open West — its ranches, rodeos, and vintage Main Street — are my stage.
 With details obscured, I look for strong, iconic silhouettes.
-In my studio, working on wood panel, glass and steel, I add in “Old West” elements like vintage wall paper designs, typography and other symbols with those modern day Western moments resulting in a confluence of old and new, historic and modern.
-A blue sky romantic, for me, this is the West.
+In my studio, working on wood panel, glass and steel, I weave “Old West” elements like vintage wall paper designs, typography and other symbols with those modern day Western moments resulting in a confluence of old and new, historic and modern.
+It’s that push and pull of historic and contemporary, real and romanticized that this blue sky romantic is chasing.